anhaidgroup/py_labeler/docs/contributing.rst

 Creating a development environment
 ----------------------------------

-An easy way to create a *py_entitymatching* development environment is as follows.
+An easy way to create a *magellan_labeler* development environment is as follows.

 - Install either :ref:`Anaconda <install.anaconda>` or :ref:`miniconda <install.miniconda>`
 - Make sure that you have :ref:`cloned the repository <contributing.forking>`
-- ``cd`` to the *py_entitymatching* source directory
+- ``cd`` to the *magellan_labeler* source directory

-Tell conda to create a new environment, named ``py_entitymatching_dev``, or any other name you would like for this environment, by running::
+Tell conda to create a new environment, named ``magellan_labeler_dev``, or any other name you would like for this environment, by running::

-    conda create -n py_entitymatching_dev --file requirements.yml
+    conda create -n magellan_labeler_dev --file requirements.yml

 For a python 3 environment::

-      conda create -n py_entitymatching_dev python=3 --file requirements.yml
+      conda create -n magellan_labeler_dev python=3 --file requirements.yml

 This will create the new environment, and not touch any of your existing environments, nor any existing python installation.
-It will install all of the basic dependencies of *py_entitymatching*.
+It will install all of the basic dependencies of *magellan_labeler*.
 You need to install the *nose* package which is used for testing, as follows::

-      conda install -n py_entitymatching_dev nose
+      conda install -n magellan_labeler_dev nose

 To work in this environment, Windows users should ``activate`` it as follows::

-      activate py_entitymatching_dev
+      activate magellan_labeler_dev

 Mac OSX / Linux users should use::

-      source activate py_entitymatching_dev
+      source activate magellan_labeler_dev

 You will then see a confirmation message to indicate you are in the new development environment.